 Remote supports our clients by offering competitive benefits packages that will help you attract and retain the best talent across the globe!
 Our benefits specialists have done the research on norms and requirements in each local market and have crafted packages that will allow your employees to thrive, no matter what country they live in.

 Our benefits packages in Vietnam are tailored to fulfil the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

-Learn how employment taxes affect your payroll and your employees’ paychecks in Vietnam.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Vietnam.

 After working for an employer for 12 months, employees are entitled to 12 working days of paid vacation annually, with an additional day of paid vacation added every five years of employment.
 This increases to 14 days for minors, and 16 days for workers who do intensive, laborious, or dangerous work (mining is one example).